Pyrite at a Glance

 Citrine

-Citrine and Pyrite are the ultimate prosperity duo — Citrine carries the energy of success and joy while Pyrite provides the willpower and protection to make wealth happen.
-Together in a money grid, they are unmatched for abundance work.
+Citrine and Pyrite are the classic prosperity duo.
+Citrine carries success and joy energy while Pyrite brings willpower and protection.
+Together in a money grid, they're hard to beat for abundance work.

 Black Tourmaline

-Black Tourmaline provides deep grounding and protection while Pyrite creates a confident, assertive energy shield — together they create an impenetrable barrier against negativity while empowering personal strength
+Black Tourmaline provides deep grounding and protection while Pyrite creates a confident, assertive energy shield.
+Together they form a strong barrier against negativity while supporting personal strength.

 Tiger's Eye

-Tiger's Eye complements Pyrite's abundance energy with courage and practical wisdom — both carry golden, Solar Plexus energy that combines confidence with action-oriented determination
+Tiger's Eye complements Pyrite's abundance energy with courage and practical wisdom.
+Both carry golden, Solar Plexus energy that combines confidence with action.

 If You Like Pyrite, Also Try